Best Games With SLI Support

 If you were looking to buy a GPU anywhere between 2007 and 2014, the main question everyone was asking was “Can it run Crysis?”

 Although those days are behind us, this question was asked for a reason.
-Crysis has been a graphics marvel since the first game was released and it has only become prettier and more realistic with each edition.
+Crysis has been a visual spectacle since the first game was released and it has only become prettier and more realistic with each edition.

 The way Crysis 3 has implemented support for SLI makes it look like sorcery.
 The game will actually run better with dual GTX 1070 Tis than with two GTX 1080 Tis.
 See for yourself: